 Compassion in World Farming was founded in 1967 in England by a British farmer who became horrified by the development of intensive factory farming.
 Over 40 years ago he decided to make a difference and take a stand against this farming system.
 In his lifetime, Peter Roberts saw the demise of veal crates and gestation crates in the UK, and in Europe achieved recognition that animals are sentient beings and secured a ban on the barren battery cage and gestation crates for sows (except for the period up to four weeks into pregnancy).
-Today at Compassion in World Farming, we campaign peacefully on a global level, to end all cruel factory farming practices.
-We believe that the biggest cause of cruelty on the planet deserves a focused, specialized approach – so we only work on farm animal welfare.

-Food Business program
+Food Business Program